 As a travel blogger I am often asked lots of questions when people are planning their travels.
 Some are easy to answer, but there are a whole pile that are really difficult.
-Here I have put together a few of the common questions.
+Here I have put together a few of those common travel questions.
 I explain why it is hard for me to answer them, and give you a way to get those answers you want.

 What is Your Favourite Country/City?

 I am hopeless at answering “favourite” questions!
 I’d be pushed to give you an answer to that over anything.
 Favourite book, favourite movie, favourite food – you would get a different answer every time you asked the question.

 As for my favourite countries and cities, it really depends.
 Of course some places I like better than others, but there are so many aspects.
 Some countries are simply breathtaking in their beauty, some have amazing attractions that everyone should see.
 Some I just felt exceptionally comfortable from the minute I set foot on the soil.
 Others I have had amazing experiences in so I remember them fondly because of that.
 Some countries it’s about the food and people, others it’s the amazing history, and yet more it’s the nature.
 How do I choose a favourite from all these?